 The Amazon rainforest can turn into savannah area by 50 100 years due to climate warming and fires that destroy the forest area in Brazil, warned Tuesday a Brazilian scientist.

-"Almost all the scenarios allow for a" savanization "(from Amazonia) between now and 50 to 100 years," said Carlos Nobre, researcher at the National Institute of Space Investigations (INPE), at the III Conference of "Large-scale project on the biosphere and atmosphere of the Amazon" which opened Tuesday in Brasilia.
+"Almost all scenarios point to a" savannah "(the Amazon) by 50 100 in years," said Carlos Nobre, a researcher at the National Institute of Space Investigations (INPE) at the Third Conference "large-scale project on the biosphere and the atmosphere of the Amazon," which opened Tuesday in Brasilia.

-"In the worst case, the forest loses some 60% of its surface; in the best, everything continues as now; in the case of an intermediate scenario, 20% of its surface disappears, "he said.
+"In the worst case, the forest loses some 60% of its surface; at best, everything continues as now; in the case of an intermediate scenario, 20% of its surface disappears, "he said.

-"Even without deforestation, global warming could cause" savanness "of 20% to 30%" of the Amazon, Nobre reported.
+"Even without deforestation, global warming could cause the" savannah "of 20 30% to%" of the Amazon, reported Nobre.

 According to Brazilian official sources, 70 years 2002 end, fires destroyed more than 630.000 2 million km3,68 of km2 account that the Amazon forest in the country (70% of the Amazon forest).

-The INPE researcher considers that deforestation, caused by the advancement of soybean cultivation and livestock breeding, already has a climatic impact, both locally and in more distant areas, since it causes a decrease rains and warming of the climate ".
+The researcher of INPE considers that the deforestation caused by the advance of soybean cultivation and cattle breeding, already has a climate impact, both locally and in more remote areas, since it causes "a decrease rain and more warming of the climate. "

-Nobre believes that this process can be reversed through the creation of a large body to coordinate efforts in favor of the Amazon.
-This implies a reorientation of resources, since currently "only 3% of research revenues go to the Amazon," Nobre said.
+Nobre believes we can reverse this process through the creation of a large body of coordination of efforts in the Amazon.
+This implies a shift of resources, since currently "only 3% of revenues in research go to the Amazon," said Nobre.